 nickel, dime, half dollar and dollar uncirculated coins.

-The back of both inserts include a dark gray ink.
+The back of both inserts continue with the corresponding red or blue ink.

-In the 2000 mint set, the US Mint reverted to their practice of adding a separate card for
+In the 2001 mint set, the US Mint continued with their practice of adding a separate

-ordering additional sets easily.
-The red and blue envelopes held the red and blue cards respectively.
+card for ordering additional sets easily.
+The red and blue envelopes held the red and blue cards

-(Note: the cards are no longer valid, but they help cushion the coins in each envelope.)
+respectively.
+(Note: the cards are no longer valid, but they help cushion the coins in each

 The opposite side of the reorder form suggests the collector order more mint sets for friends and